gmastro/mindgeektask/GUIDE.md

 #### Transactions

-Love the part with the closures and repeat via `DB::transaction()`, but there is no error handling Only try/catch cases with `DB::beginTransaction()`, `DB::commit()`, `DB::rollBack()`
+Love the part with the closures and repeat via `DB::transaction()`, but there is no error handling.

+Only try/catch cases with `DB::beginTransaction()`, `DB::commit()`, `DB::rollBack()`

 -----